Kings beat Hawks amid protests outside Golden1 Center - Philly

 A massive crowd shut down nearby freeways and gathered in the surrounding streets to protest the police shooting of Stephon Clark, an unarmed black man who was in the backyard of his grandparents' house Sunday night.
 According to reports, Clark was shot 20 times.

-Only a few hundred fans made it into the Golden1 Center before police decided to not allow anyone else to enter.
+An estimated crowd of fewer than 2,000 made it into the 17,600-seat Golden1 Center before police decided to not allow anyone else to enter.
 Several of those who did get in were allowed to move down into the lower bowl of the arena, leaving the upper deck empty.

+There was also talk of cancelling or postponing the game before the NBA made the decision to play.

+"Basketball was secondary tonight," Hawks coach Mike Budenholzer said.
+"The league obviously made the decision that I think was in the best interest of the safety of the fans that were already in the arena.
+I think it was the right decision by the league but certainly not an easy one."

 With so few fans in attendance, the game often had the look and feel of a high school playoff.